dansmyers/AI/2-A*/README.md

 The problems in this assignment will let you practice using dynamic programming and A* search.
 They're pretty straightforward.
 Submit your solutions on Canvas.

+The second phase of the paper project is the literature review, described in `Paper.md`.
+Complete the tasks described there and then upload your work in a file to the assignment on Canvas that I'll create.

 ## Dynamic programming practice

 <img src="https://i.pinimg.com/originals/5c/2e/7b/5c2e7b63caf86c3a9a77abd4da2ead0d.jpg" width="30%" />